The Next Generation of Quintessential Microphones

 As Oliver says, "To be precise, why not using both sides of the the dual triode to cut impedance in half, what means a lower ratio transformer, and most of all only 1/4 of the noise that a single side would generate.
 The answer is quite simple, less turn ratio of the x-former that translates in a better resonance tuning of the circuit, less noise, and foremost a higher headroom for the buffer amp.
 With the selected circuit, any 6072a/12AY7 tube can be utilized in the microphone, but certainly is no match to our CS-1 stock tube."

-The valve (tube) is the Lucas LMG-95-ES, and was manufactured by Mullard in the famous Blackburn, England facility in the early 1970's.
+The valve (tube) is known as the Lucas LMG-95-ES, and was manufactured by Mullard in the famous Blackburn, England facility in the early 1970's.
 You will never have heard of this tube before.
-It was originally made for a secret high end audio project, but the project did not come to fruition.
-So for years, the NOS tubes have sat in a secluded warehouse, apparently just waiting for the CS-1.
-Several things are happening within this tube and circuit that they prefer to keep proprietary for now, but suffice to say that it is one of thebest sounding, and quietest tubes that either Oliver or Terry have ever heard.
+It was originally made for a prospective high end audio project, but the project did not come to fruition.
+So for years, thousands of these NOS tubes have sat in a secluded warehouse, apparently just waiting for the CS-1.
+Several things are happening within this tube and circuit that Lucas prefer to keep proprietary for now, but suffice to say that it is one of the best sounding, and quietest tubes that either Oliver or Terry have ever heard.
 And Lucas will absolutely guarantee that they keep a lifetime supply of these tubes available for a very reasonable price to registered owners.
 Tube life is estimated at between 20,000 and 50,000 hours.

 The external Power Supply supplies power to the CS-1 (of course) , provides the audio output via XLR connector, and has the facility to choose remotely any of eleven pattern positions, from full omni to cardiod through to figure of eight.
 In addition, the PSU is designed with a "Fail Safe" circuit, so that if the cable is pulled out whilst the microphone is turned on, the supply will revert to "Stand By" mode, and no damage to the tube or electronics will result.